ovh/docs/pages/account/customer/iam-manager-access/guide.en-us.md

 ## Objective

-This guide will explain how to provide minimum rights to a user to allow him to log to the manager
+This guide will explain how to provide minimum rights to a user to allow him to log to the OVHcloud Control Panel

 ## Requirements